w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMax" defaultValue={2000000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMax" defaultValue={166666666500} filter="humanReadable"/> :kusama }}.
 This deposit can be used to punish curators if they act maliciously.
-However, if they are successful in managing the bounty to completion, they will receive their deposit back and part of the bounty reward as a fee payment for their job.
+However, if they are successful in managing the bounty to completion, they will receive their deposit back and part of the bounty funding as a payment for their job.

 Curators are expected to have a well-balanced track record related to the issues the bounty tries to
 resolve: they should be at least knowledgeable on the topics the bounty touches and show project